 A theory and laboratory course designed as an introduction to microwaves.
 Begins with the study of ultra-high frequencies to develop a good foundation for the development of waveguides and microwave circuitry.
 Covers UHF transmission lines, the application of quarter-wave lines, matching stubs, and standing-wave measurements.
 Transmission of microwave energy through waveguides is analyzed and the TE and TM modes of transmission are studied.
-Various types of waveguide pumbing including choke joints, directional couplers, flap-attenuators, horns, guide partitions, and tlexible waveguides are studied.
-Includes also cavity resonators, high-frequency oscillators, magnetron and klystran oscillators, the resonator travaling wave tubes, and other high-frequency tubes and devices.
-Various types of UHF and microwave antennas and receiver circuitry are included.
-Microwave measurements involve the use of thermocouple voltmeters, bolometers, cavity wavemeters, slotted lines, and directional couplers.
-Prerequisites: Sixth term standing ar approval of department head. - 6.244 Automation Systems (3 Class Hrs/Wk)
+Various types of waveguide jumbing including choke joints, directional couplers, flap-attenuators, horns, guide partitions, and tlexible waveguides are studied.
+Includes also cavity resonators, high-frequency oscillators, magnetron and klystron oscillators, the resonator traveling wave tubes, and other high-frequency tubes and devices.
+Various types of UHF ments involve the use of thermacouple voltmeters, bolometers, cavity wavemeters, slotted lines, and directional couplers.
+Prerequisites: Sixth term standing ar approval of department head.

+6.244 Automation Systems (3 Class Hrs/Wk)

-This course is devoted to the study of the techniques of automation.
+This course is devoted to the study of the techniques of automatian.
 Introduces the basic concepts of automation and covers automatic controls, pneumatic control devices, hydraulic control devices, and electronic and electric control devices.
 The application of automation is studied from examples in the areas of materials handling and assembling, production of mutals, metal casting processes, mechanical working of metals, pressworking of metals, metal cutting operations, heat treating of metals, metal joining operations, and inspection and quality control.
-Prerequisite: Sixth term standing or approval of department head. - 6.246 Industrial Electronics (3 Class Hrs/Wk)
+Prerequisite: Sixth term standing or approval of department head.

+6.246 Industrial Electronics (3 Class Hrs/Wk)

 A continuation of industrial electronics with emphasis on A-C principles and applications in industry.
 Covers alternating current characteristics, generation of A-C, vector diagram analysis, properties of electric circuits, and graphical representation of resistance, reactance and impedance.
-Single-phase circuits are analyzed in terms of power factor, and three-phase were and delta combinations are studied.
+Single-phase clrcuits are analyzed in terms of power factor, and three-phase wye and delta combinations are studied.
 Also includes transformers and regulators, alternating-current generators, polyphase induction motors, synchronous motors and self-synchronous devices, single-phase motors, circuit-protective and switching equipment, electrical instruments and electrical measurement.
-Prerequistes: Sixth term standing or approval of department head. - The practical application of the theory studied in Industrial Electronics 6.246.
-Alternating-current theory and principles are verified by the construction and testing of circuits involving series resistance, inductance, and capacitance.
-Phase-angle, reactance, and impedance are calculated and checked, and vector diagrams are drawn to show current and voltage relationships.
-Three-phase transformers are wired in various delta-wye combinations and output voltages are calculated and verified.
-Small transformers are designed to deliver specified outputs.
-Alternating-current generators, poly-phase induction motors, synchronous motors, selsyn transmitters and receivers, and single-phase motors of all types are disassembled and their construction studied.
-Various circuit-protective and switching equipment are connected from a test panel to motors and tested.
-All types of electrical measuring equipment are tested by application and a D-C, A-C vacuum tube voltmeter is constructed and tested.
-Prerequisites: Sixth term standing or approval of department head.
+Prereauistes: Sixth term standing or approval of department head.

-- 6.261 Technical Mathematics (3 Class, 2 Lab Hrs/Wk)
+6.247 Industrial Electronics Lab (3 Lab Hrs/Wk) Term Unit 1